If you’re looking for a specific term, click a letter

 Freight that is carried overseas.
 Usually for heavy cargo and international shipping.

-Large loads that exceeds the standard dimensions of boats, trucks, tanks etc. This form of freight is not as efficient regarding space or capacity.
+Large loads that exceed the standard dimensions of boats, trucks, tanks etc. This form of freight is not as efficient regarding space or capacity.
 Therefore, costs can be high, and even higher if additional equipment (e.g. cranes) is needed to move goods.

 Items that are classified as perishable or sensitive, and are at risk of damage or decomposition if not packaged appropriately or kept in controlled conditions e.g. fruit, veg, fish, meats, milk, cheese, medicines, flowers.